Bahía de los Ángeles Biosphere Reserve

 Day 2 - Journey across Baja

-Our resident naturalist and tour guide will be meeting you at the hotel first thing in the morning, departing in our Nissan passenger coach on the first leg of the adventure.
+Our resident naturalist and tour guide will be meeting you at the hotel first thing in the morning, departing in our comfortable passenger coach on the first leg of the adventure.
 We will be having breakfast somewhere south of town and then driving and exploring the local wine valley and onwards.
 We can stop at a local taco stand, or a restaurant if you prefer.
-We can explore San Quintin.
 We will be stopping and going for a short walk to view local rock paintings and we will be sure to stop when we reach the Sonoran Desert.
-The stillness – the beauty – of the desert is magnificent and this is the perfect way to go exploring.
+The stillness – the beauty – of the desert is magnificent and a perfect place to go exploring.
 Our naturalist is a very interesting guy and will help you see Baja California from a very different perspective.

 Late afternoon arrival in the village of Bahía de los Ángeles on the Sea of Cortez.